Bones

 She ran that con every single time.
 And it worked every single time.

-I’ve been giving dogs beef rib bones for years.
-I started buying them at Whole Foods when I was building DCDS, keeping a batch on hand for the dogs in our care.
-Now I grab them at Costco — same bones, better price — and keep them in my freezer for Bella.
+I have been giving dogs beef rib bones for years.
+I started buying them at Whole Foods when I was running my pet services company, keeping a batch on hand for the dogs in our care.
+Now I grab them at Costco.
+Same bones, better price.
+I keep them in my freezer for Bella.

 The routine is simple.
 Buy the rack, separate the ribs, wrap each one in parchment paper so they don’t stick together, and freeze.
 Every few days or so, Bella gets one.